-A common sentiment within the local Black Community is that the region doesn't present enough high level entertainment representative of its tastes and culture.
+A common sentiment within the Black Community of CNY is that the region doesn't present enough high level entertainment representative of its tastes and culture.
 Many diverse artists share the same point of view as it relates to economic opportunities.
 The belief has led them to direct their energies toward participating in the events that happen in neighboring cities and states.

 JAMS Funk Fests fills the void.
 The annual festivals are presented on a large scale platform at the New York State Fair.
 Culturally appropriate national recording artists headline the festivals preceded by a rich line-up of performances from top local/regional acts.
 The events are open to the public and free with paid admission to the fair.
-To assure that no one is left out due to an inability to purchase a fair ticket; JAMS distributes 3,500 complimentary gate passes to churches, community organizations and other strategic distribution sites.
+To assure that no one is left out due to an inability to purchase a fair ticket; JAMS distributes 1,000s of complimentary gate passes to churches, community organizations and other strategic distribution sites.
 The responses to the festivals have been phenomenal.

 Below: Photos of performances by National Recording Artists at JAMS Funk Fests...

 Above: Funk & Disco-Jazz rooted hitmakers the Dazz Band and Brick "Ain't Gonna Hurt nobody" when they "Let it Whip" at JAMS Funk Fest 2k23 on September 2, at Chevy Court of the Great NY State Fair.
 The groups will headline the festival which also feature a whole day of NY State's Funk and RnB Bands opening the stage: Openers include: the Brownskin Band; JAMS' Fallout from War; Trump Tight 315; and the Blacklites.
 Shows starts at noon and run continually.
 Headliners start at 6:45.
 Shows are free with paid admission to the NY State Fair.
 Check Back Often for more information.